G Data Antivirus Review 2023: How Does It Perform?

-G DATA is not the fastest out of the gate: A total of eight minutes elapsed from when we launched the program's installer until we could use the service on our laptop.
-Once the program has finished installing, you can either input a registration code to enable access to the full version or start a free trial subscription.
-In contrast to other antivirus programs, you won't need to input a payment method if opting for the latter, so there's no risk of falling into the dreaded subscription trap.
-After installation is wrapped up, all you'll need to do before being able to use the program is restart your computer.
+G DATA is not the fastest out of the gate: It took us eight minutes after launching the program's installer before we could use the program on our laptop.
+Once installed, you can either input a registration code to access the full version or start a free trial.
+Unlike other antivirus programs, no payment method is needed for the trial, so there's no risk of falling into the dreaded subscription trap.

-G DATA has a fairly long installation process.
+G DATA takes a long time to install.

-Usually, red symbolizes danger, but, this isn't the case with G DATA, as the dashboard's upper menu bar comes crimson-clad by default.
+Red usually symbolizes danger, but, this isn't the case with G DATA: Its dashboard's upper menu bar is crimson-clad by default.
 When clicking on any of its icons, they'll change to grey.
-For our eyes, the color choice was a bit striking and required a few seconds to get used to, but this is more a question of taste than anything else.
+For our eyes, the color scheme was a bit striking and required a few seconds to get used to, but this is more a question of taste than anything else.

 Don't worry when you see red in G DATA Total Security; this is part of the dashboard's normal color scheme.

-Hopefully, you'll see lots of green, since, in contrast to other providers from our sample, G DATA doesn't randomly display individual components that require your attention, but rather, the status of all of your security levels and whether your virus definitions are up-to-date.
-We liked this transparence, even if it meant that G DATA's main screen is somewhat more overloaded than those of its competitors.
+Hopefully, you'll see lots of green, since, in contrast to other providers from our sample, G DATA doesn't randomly display individual components that require your attention, but rather, the status of all security levels and whether your virus definitions are up-to-date.
+We liked this transparent approach, even if it meant that G DATA's main screen was somewhat more overloaded than those of its competitors.

 By clicking on a particular security level, you can adjust settings and toggle elements on or off.
-To access settings, click on the gear symbol in the upper right.
+Click on the gear symbol in the upper right to access settings.

 In the Total Security package's main menu, you'll find 10 modules.
 These are: "Security Center", "AntiVirus", "Firewall", "Backup", "Password Manager", "Tuner", "Parental Controls", "Encryption", "Autostart Manager", and "Device Control".
-You'll only see their names when you hover over the corresponding symbol or click on it in the red bar, however, they are fairly self-explanatory and the accompanying icons make sense.
+You'll only see their names when you hover over the corresponding symbol or click on it, however, they are fairly self-explanatory and the accompanying icons make sense.

 Unfortunately, the program does lag a little: Menu titles don't appear immediately, and switching between the submenus is not as smooth as it should be.